-Trade Show Preparation
+Five Step Trade Show Preparation Guide

 Plan far in advance.
 One of the most important things you can do before a trade show is to plan well ahead of the scheduled time and prepare according to the trade show’s audience.
-A well-designed stall is more likely to draw potential clients and customers in, so make sure to leave plenty of time to snow ball ideas with colleagues about how to achieve the perfect design and layout.
+A well-designed stall is more likely to draw potential clients and customers in, so make sure to leave plenty of time to develop creative ideas with colleagues about how to achieve the perfect design and layout.
 If you’re exhibiting with other staff members, make sure to spend some time going over each person’s responsibilities in the weeks before the show.
 Assign tasks based on your staff’s strengths to ensure smooth running on the day.

 Debrief and follow up.
 Arrange a debrief meeting with you team after the trade show.
 Discuss and make notes on what worked and what you could improve on.
 This will greatly assist you for the planning for your next trade show.
-Post-show follow ups are crucial.
+Post-show follow ups on contacts are crucial.
 Make sure all leads and connections are followed up within 48 hours of the event.